Open - Limited Services / Capacity

 Santiago Zapotitlán was founded by the Cuitlahuaca people, one of the groups found throughout the Valley of Mexico, after they settled here around 1435.
 One of the seven original towns of Tláhuac, today it’s best known for the annual Festival of Lights and Music, with huge fireworks displays every February.

 Zapotitlán, in Nahuatl means “among the zapote trees.”
 The town is remembered for its position next to the strongest streams running between the Chalco and Xochimilco lakes.
 In fact, the territory was inhabited long before 1435.
 Artifacts from the earliest inhabitants of the area date from around 100 BCE.

-It is believed that the land was dominated by the Chichimeca and Toltec peoples in what was known as Techichco, which means “between the stone chests” and refers to the two nearby volcanoes.
+It is believed that the land was dominated by Toltec and other peoples.
+That settlement came to be known as Techichco in Nahuatl.
+The meaning is “between the breasts of stone” and refers to the location between the Xaltepec and Tetecon volcanoes.
 These earlier people, later displaced, practiced and relied on a sophisticated system of thought about the cosmos, mythology and language.
 They also worshipped the feathered serpent of Quetzalcoatl, which would continue to be relevant throughout the ancient period.